wtait/mtp/README.txt

 FAQs

 why measure transfers?
-    types of transactions:
-        1) atomic (direct exchange/barter)
-        2) mediated(money)
-        3) measured
+    economic transactions can be organized into three basic categories:
+        1) atomic (direct exchange/barter): a two way transaction of like valued goods between two parties.
+One set of goods is transferred from one party to another in exchange in return for a second set of goods.
+            pros: reciprocation is instant and values are assessed directly by the parties to the transaction.
+            cons: requires equivalence of value between both sets of transferring items. thus the number of possible economic interactions is limited by the number of possible pairs of equivalently valued goods. requires settlement of physical goods.
+        2) mediated(money): a two way transaction of, on one side goods, and on the other currency.
+            pros: allows for exchange of disparate values; can be implemented as either centralized or decentralized
+            cons: instability. reciprocity enforced by collateralized assets. susceptible to monopolization.
+        3) measured (token-less): one way transaction/transfer. one party transfers goods to another with no return goods required. all transactions are measured and reciprocity ensured systematically via protocol
+            pros: no counterparty inputs required. no artificial limits to the number of possible transactions.
+            cons: requires a ledger capable of indexing

-    defining a self-consistent measure precludes the requirement of measurement via comparison.
-    transacting is the most universal representation of value.
+    defining a self-consistent measure precludes the requirement of measurement via comparison. transacting may be the most universal representation of value.
 With transfer backed value, measurement happens at the point of valuation and units do not exist independently or a priori to measurement.
-Reciprocity is guaranteed by a transfer backed value measurement which necessitates the broad distribution of tokens amongst account holders.
+Reciprocity can be guaranteed by protocol requirements which necessitate the broad distribution of tokens amongst accounts.
     This increased distribution of valued assets in turn increases the creation of new synthetic assets which then become transferrable themselves.

 why passive/bibo?
-    stability. price/measure stability increases liquidity by assuring consistent value comparison. traditional money systems are inherently instable and require careful management based on complex indicators to achieve stability. mtp is fundamentally stable by design. stability is enforced via protocol rather than managed. scalars are mathematically defined and thus value measurments can be calculated deterministically.
+    stability. stability increases liquidity by assuring consistent value comparison. traditional money systems are inherently instable and require careful management based on complex indicators to achieve stability. mtp is fundamentally stable by design. stability is insured via protocol rather than ab extra management. scalars are mathematically defined and thus value measurements can be calculated deterministically.